There’s been a lot of talk about “low-code” SaaS platforms recently. If you’re not 100% sure what they are, then take a look at our beginner’s guide.

 Think of a dozen programmers, who each have their own slant of how something can be done.
 But if one of them leaves, then traditional coding doesn’t provide any standardisation for picking up where they left off.

 Cyclr aims to simplify the complex task of building integrations through the use of low-code tools.
-For example, technical challenges, such as API authentication and rate limiting, is automatically handled in ready made connectors.
-Combine these with a drag-and-drop integration builder and you have a new form of user friendly IDE to quickly create integrations.
+For example, technical challenges, such as API authentication and rate limiting, are automatically handled in ready-made connectors.
+Combine these with a drag-and-drop integration builder and you have a new form of user-friendly IDE to quickly create integrations.

 This lowers the technical bar for creating integrations.
 Opening the door for non-technical users to build out integration use cases without the need for developer input.